 A knee replacement is performed for severe osteoarthritis.
 Usually, an X-ray is all that is necessary to determine if severe arthritis is present.
 MRI’s are rarely necessary.
 More important than the fact that your Xray reveals severe arthritis is the fact that it must be symptomatic.
 That means your knee pain must be severe.
 There are plenty of people walking around with rather severe arthritis and do not even know it, or they have been told they have it but it has no impact upon their life.
 They clearly do NOT require a knee replacement.
 For the vast majority of you, the decision to proceed with a knee replacement should be based on the effect that the arthritis is having on your quality of life.
 You should be the one asking for a knee replacement, rarely should a surgeon convince you to have one.

 Should I Have A Knee Replacement?

 This is a question that only you can answer.
 You may have severe osteoarthritis on X-ray—and you may have pain; but perhaps the pain is not particularly limiting or bothersome and pills, rubs, balms, or whatever help you maintain an active lifestyle.
-Well my friend, you may not need your knee replacement— yet.
+Well, my friend, you may not need your knee replacement— yet.
 If you visit the Surgical Decision Making Aides I have in a separate section, it can help you determine if surgery is the right choice for you.
 A surgeon should not tell you that you NEED a knee replacement.
 It is merely one of the options available.
-Because it is an elective operation, the decision to go ahead with surgery should be a “shared decision making process.”
-The folks at WebMD have put together a program to help you think through the decision making process to see whether or not a knee replacement is the right option for you at this particular time.
+Because it is an elective operation, the decision to go ahead with surgery should be a “shared decision-making process.”
+The folks at WebMD have put together a program to help you think through the decision-making process to see whether or not a knee replacement is a right option for you at this particular time.
 The government has come out with a long, but thorough presentation about knee replacements.
 If you are seriously considering surgery, it is well worth your time and effort to check out.

 I Have Decided To Have A Knee Replacement, What Are My Options?